 Neck pain can be inconvenient, or it can be much worse than that.
 When you have severe neck pain, regular activities like reading, getting dressed, and driving just aren’t possible without serious suffering.
-That’s when you need to reach out to Texas Interventional Pain Management, the practice of renowned pain specialist Lewis Frazier, Jr., MD.
-At his Addison, Texas, office, Dr. Frazier, Jr. diagnoses and manages neck pain using cutting-edge techniques.
+That’s when you need to reach out to Tarpon Interventional Pain & Spine Care, the practice of renowned pain specialist Lewis Frazier, Jr., MD.
+At his Plano, Texas, office, Dr. Frazier, Jr. diagnoses and manages neck pain using cutting-edge techniques.
 Call the office to book a consultation today.

 Neck Pain Q & A